Non-Surgical Spinal Treatment

 Conditions we treat with decompression.

-Spinal decompression is most effective for disc-related conditions causing nerve compression, referred pain, or reduced spinal function.
+Spinal decompression is most commonly used for disc-related conditions involving nerve compression, referred pain, or reduced spinal function.

 Lumbar Disc Herniation